Electrical Outlets In Japan – The Ultimate Guide by Experts

 6. Can 100V appliances be used in North America?

 Because they feature plugs that fit into American outlets, these appliances seem to be compatible with North America, but appearances can be deceiving.
 Although Japanese electronics can be generally used in North America without a converter, not all of them.
-For several items, when plugged into a 120V American outlet without the proper converter, Japanese appliances that have been designed to function on 100V voltage might burn out.

 7. Can I charge my iPhone or other smartphone in Japan?